 After using graphical methods to evaluate the goodness of fit, you should examine the goodness-of-fit statistics.
 Curve Fitting Toolbox™ software supports these goodness-of-fit statistics for parametric models:

 The sum of squares due to error (SSE)

 Root mean squared error (RMSE)

-For the current fit, these statistics are displayed in the Results list box in the Fit Editor.
+For the current fit, these statistics are displayed in the Results pane in the Curve Fitting app.
 For all fits in the current curve-fitting session, you can compare the goodness-of-fit statistics in the Table of fits.

 This statistic measures the total deviation of the response values from the fit to the response values.
 It is also called the summed square of residuals and is usually labeled as SSE.